 Things to do in Aberdeen: Day Trips from Aberdeen

 If you run out of things to do within Aberdeen, there are plenty of things you can do on a day trip from Aberdeen.
 These include golfing, visiting castles, whisky tasting, hiking, cycling, driving a scenic driving route, and birdwatching.

 If you don’t have a car, you can get to some places by bus or train, but you may want to consider a guided day tour as it will allow you to see more places as many don’t have good public transit connections.

-Two good places to check out day tours are Rabbies and Viator.
-Possible guided day tours from Aberdeen visit Cairngorms National Park, Royal Deeside, Speyside Whisky Trail, Balmoral Castle, and Dunnottar Castle.
+Good places to check out day tours are Rabbies, GetYourGuide and Viator.
+Possible guided day tours from Aberdeen visit Cairngorms National Park, Royal Deeside, Speyside Whisky Trail, Balmoral Castle, the North East coast, and Dunnottar Castle.

 Here are some options to get you started in planning your Aberdeen day trip: